 No two humans are similar.
-Each individual has their own “Interesting facts about me” list.
+Each individual has their own “Interesting facts about me” or “fun facts about me” list.
 This list comes handy for job interviews and personal interactions.
 It also makes you think about things that make you special and different from others.
 So, how to make sure that your list is not boring?
 Do you want to add random facts about you on the list in addition to some fun facts?
 Well, the list should be a mix of all things.
 It should have details about your skills, fun facts, random facts, out of the box facts, etc.

 1. What do you fear?